agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ### Deployment

+Since we want to classify an entire account and not a specific tweet, we don't need to run the model in real-time when Tweets are posted.
+Instead we can run batches and can decide on the time between runs by looking at something like the characteristic time a spam bot takes to send out Tweets.
+We can add rate limiting to Tweet sending as well to slow the spam bots and give us more time to decide without impacting normal users.

-Since our goal is to block accounts, I would deploy our model in **shadow mode**, which I [discussed in detail in another post][shadow_mode].
+For deployment, I would start in **shadow mode**, which I [discussed in detail in another post][shadow_mode].
 This would allow us to see how the model performs on real data without the risk of blocking good accounts.
-I would track it's performance using our online
-metrics: spam fraction and ops time saved.
+I would track it's performance using our online metrics: spam fraction and ops time saved.
 I can compute these metrics both assuming the model does and does not block the flagged accounts and then compare them.
 If the comparison is favorable, the model should be promoted to action mode.

 [shadow_mode]: {% post_url 2020-06-30-machine_learning_deployment_shadow_mode %}